Rishsing73/rishsing73.github.io/index.md

 ### Effect of air quality in development if Nasal Cavity in rodents _(October, 2020 - Present)_

 I am doing my Master's Project under the supervision of [Dr. Nixon M. Abraham](https://abrahamnixon.wixsite.com/iiser), IISER Pune.
 We are probing if the air quality affects the development of Nasal Cavity turbinates in rodents by using Micro Computed Tomography.
-To analyze a vast amount of images quantitatively, I am also developing a deep learning (encoder-decoder, UNET) based modeland transfer learning to segment the nasal cavity.
+To analyze a vast amount of images quantitatively, I am also developing a deep learning (encoder-decoder, UNET) based modeland transfer learning to segment the nasal cavity. \
 We have the preliminary results. however, There is still need for more accuracy.
 [Colab Notebook](https://github.com/Rishsing73/rishsing73.github.io/blob/master/Segmentation_nasal_Cavity.ipynb)

 ### NumerAI Data Science Tournament _(February,2021 - Present)_

-NumerAI is a crowdsourced hedgefund.
+[NumerAI](https://numer.ai/tournament) is a crowdsourced hedgefund.
 They provide encrypted data with more than 300 features and participants can upload their predictions by applying their data science skills.
-It is a fun platform to learn and apply Data Scienc skills.
+It is a fun platform to learn and apply Data Science skills.

 ## Summer School/Conferences